mikebronner/laravel-pivot-events/README.md

 [Model Caching for Laravel](https://github.com/GeneaLabs/laravel-model-caching).

 ## Sponsors
-We like to thank the following sponsors for their generosity.
-Please take a moment to check them out.
+We thank the following sponsors for their generosity.
+Please take a moment to check them out:

 - [LIX](https://lix-it.com)